 This short interactive seminar will provide an overview of basic composition, lighting and some tips and tricks to help you capture some awesome memories!
 If you are a point and shoot picture taker, this short interactive seminar will help you become a point and shoot photo maker with no extra effort.
 It doesn’t matter if you’re using your smartphone or an expensive DSLR, if you’d like to make the most of your memories, join us for an hour of fun that will help you kick it up a notch.
 This session is aimed at beginner/novice photographers.

-This seminar will be offered free of charge to all cruise group participants on the evening of July 15th from 8:00pm – 9:00pm in the Baltic and the Adriatic conference rooms (joined).
+This seminar is offered free of charge to all cruise group participants on the evening of January 20th from 8:00pm – 9:00pm in a conference room aboard the ship.

 Here is a little snippet of the type of photography tips I’ll be covering.